freehunter/pihole-logger/README.md

 ============
 Based on the Pi-Hole ad blocker.

 Adds general syslog reading capability to turn a Raspberry Pi with Pi-Hole into a syslog aggregator/log reader.
-The goal of the project is add support for different kinds of logs and enable reporting/alerting.
+The goal of the project is add support for different kinds of logs to enable searching event logs.

 See my blog for more information on the development behind Pi-Hole Logger (http://myname.website/extending-pi-hole-making-a-log-aggregator/)